 - Relief from stress and anxiety (meditation mitigates the effects of the “fight-or-flight” response, decreasing the production of stress hormones such as cortisol and adrenaline)

-- Improve emotional intelligence so become more successful in the work place through self-awareness
+- Improve emotional intelligence to become more successful in the workplace through self-awareness

 - Decreased blood pressure and hypertension